garry-cotton/pyss/README.md

-# Python Statistics for POint Clouds - PySPoC
+# Under Development! - Python Statistics for POint Clouds - PySPoC

-The main role of the library is to provide a framework for easily computing a variety of statistical summaries on datasets.
+The main role of the library is to provide a framework for easily computing a variety of statistical summaries on datasets, building on PySPI.

 A statistical summary comprises two steps, computation of a statistic and a subsequent summarisation step.
 In many cases, these two steps are independent of one another.
 For example,